French far-right party elects new leader to replace Le Pen

-Jordan Bardella, the younger candidate and an outspoken member of the European Parliament, is widely tipped to win and become the first person to lead the party who doesn't have the Le Pen name since its creation a half-century ago.

-Marine Le Pen has said she wants to focus on leading the party's 89 lawmakers in the National Assembly and is still expected to wield significant power in party leadership.
+Marine Le Pen has said she wants to focus on leading the party's 89 lawmakers in the National Assembly.
+She's still expected to wield significant power in party leadership, and run again for the presidency in 2027.

-Bardella has been the interim president of the National Rally since Le Pen entered the presidential race last year.
-His opponent Louis Aliot, 53, is the mayor of Perpignan and has been a senior official of the National Rally for two decades.
-He has been a fervent supporter of Le Pen’s rise and is a former romantic partner of hers.
+Bardella had been the interim president of the National Rally since Le Pen entered the presidential race last year.
+He beat out rival Louis Aliot, 53, the mayor of Perpignan and a senior official of the National Rally for two decades.
+Alliot, who is a fervent supporter of Le Pen’s rise and a former romantic partner of hers, won 15% of the party vote.

 Le Pen has gone to great lengths to remove the stigma of racism and antisemitism that clung to the far-right party, to soften its image and to broaden her audience.
 She has notably distanced herself from her now ostracized father Jean-Marie Le Pen, who co-founded the party then called the National Front.